OneYellowLemon/MyActivityPlanner/README.md

 **When**: The user clicks "Save Activity"

-**Then**: The activity is updated and a success confirmation is displayed with the message `The activity has been updated.` Additionally, the input fields are cleared and the button reverts back to a "Add Activity" button
+**Then**: The activity is updated, the input fields are cleared, and the "Save Activity" button reverts back to a "Create Activity" button

 ---